-- A total of 24 valid submissions were received. - Based on the cumulative preference totals of the top six ranked pest animals of concern by users, free-ranging dogs (wild dogs), feral cat, European red fox, European rabbit, Indian Myna and feral pig ranked the highest as the priority pest animals. - Free-ranging dogs (wild dogs), were reported to have the greatest impact on biodiversity, especially wallabies, followed by impacts on agricultural productivity with loss of livestock and suspicion of transferring a reproductive disease, neosporosis, to

-- cattle.
-Neosporosis is a reproductive disease that causes abortions, low conception rates, decreased calving rates and milk production, and weaner and calf loss, and is estimated to cost the Australian beef and dairy industries in excess of AUD \$110 million annually (Invasive Animals CRC, 2014). - The use of 1080, while acknowledged to be a cost-effective management tool for the management of free-ranging dogs (wild dogs) and European red fox, was the least preferred management option.
+- A total of 24 valid submissions were received to inform the development of the draft. - Based on the cumulative preference totals of the top six ranked pest animals of concern by users, free-ranging dogs (wild dogs), feral cat, European red fox, European rabbit, Indian Myna and feral pig ranked the highest as the priority pest animals. - Free-ranging dogs (wild dogs), were reported to have the greatest impact on biodiversity, especially wallabies, followed by impacts on agricultural productivity with loss of livestock and suspicion of transferring a reproductive disease, neosporosis, to cattle.
+Neosporosis is a reproductive disease that causes abortions, low conception rates, decreased calving rates and milk production, and weaner and calf loss, and is estimated to cost the Australian beef and dairy industries in excess of AUD \$110 million annually (Invasive Animals CRC, 2014).
+Hydatid disease (also known as hydatidosis or echinococcosis) is caused by a tapeworm which infects dogs, dingoes and foxes.
+Hydatid disease also causes losses in livestock with the downgrading of edible meat by-products because of the presence of the hydatid cysts (NSW DPI primefact 2007). - The use of 1080, while acknowledged to be an effective management tool for the management of free-ranging dogs (wild dogs) and European red fox (NSW DPI primefact 2018), was the least preferred management option.
 Ten respondents were concerned about the risks to native wildlife and nine respondents concerned about the risks to domestic animals.
 However, seven respondents expressed no concern about the use of 1080 or other pesticide use to control pest animals.
 The most preferred management option was trapping and shooting, equally followed by exclusion fencing and 'do nothing'. - Eight respondents stated they undertook control of pest animals on their land. - Eleven respondents acknowledged knowing that under legislation, pest animal management is a shared responsibility between all land managers, regardless of whether on private or public land. - Fourteen survey respondents were willing to participate in coordinated community efforts to control pest animals. - Questions with open answer options provided extremely polarised views that reflected concerns by some for the welfare of pest animals, while others supported the view that pest animals should be eradicated. - The overall feedback from the community received via the online survey and workshops favoured pest animal management measures that: - meet statutory requirements - are cost-effective - provided a coordinated and sustainable long-term solution - reduced the impact of pest animals on biodiversity, agricultural productivity, cultural values and social wellbeing.